sealfur/sealfur-com/src/posts/2102202030-create-shortcuts-for-efficiency.md

 ---
-title: 'Spending 90 minutes to save 2'
+title: "Spending 90 minutes to save 2"
-author: 'Joshua Kinal'
+author: "Joshua Kinal"
-date: '2021-02-20'
+date: "2021-02-20"
-tags: ['command line', 'build in public', 'efficiency']
+tags: ["command line", "build in public", "efficiency"]
-summary: 'Working with technology can mean a lot of repetitive tasks.
+summary: "Working with technology can mean a lot of repetitive tasks.
 Is the time taken to automate them worth it?
-This is what it took to make remove more barriers to blogging.'
+This is what it took to make remove more barriers to blogging."
 ---

 ## tl;dr

 I go to a lot of trouble to make things easier for myself.
 Sometimes this means spending hours doing some very nerdy stuff to automate processes.
 I know that, even with this amount of effort, I'm not automating as much as I could, but it’s enough for now.
 There are always improvements to be made but there’s a great satisfaction in creating efficiencies through technology.

 ## Longer version with lots of detail

 This morning I spent about 90 minutes working out a way to create a basic template for my blog posts.

 If I was using WordPress, like I did up until now, it wouldn’t be a problem.
 WordPress lays everything out nicely in a graphical user interface and it’s basically like filling out a form.
 There's an area for adding tags and one for putting in the post’s title, another for a precis and a great big area for typing the post itself.